Title IX Sexual Misconduct Policy

 Witnesses (as distinguished from the parties) who are faculty, students or staff of the University are expected to cooperate with and participate in the University’s investigation and resolution process.
 Failure of a witness to cooperate with and/or participate in the investigation or resolution process constitutes a violation of this Policy and may be subject to discipline.

-No unauthorized audio or video recording of any kind is permitted during investigation meetings.
-If investigator(s) elect to audio and/or video record interviews, all involved parties must be made aware of and consent to audio and/or video recording.
+No unauthorized audio or video recording of any kind is permitted by any party during investigation meetings.
+If the Investigators elect to audio and/or video record interviews, all involved parties must be made aware of and consent to audio and/or video recording.

 Opportunity for Parties to Review Evidence

-The Investigator will grant the parties a full and fair opportunity to fully inspect and review any and all evidence obtained as part of the investigation that is directly related to the allegations raised in a Formal Complaint.
+The Investigators will grant the parties a full and fair opportunity to fully inspect and review any and all evidence obtained as part of the investigation that is directly related to the allegations raised in a Complaint.
 The purpose of this provision is to afford the parties an opportunity to respond to the evidence prior to conclusion of the investigation.
-Prior to completion of the investigation, the Investigator will send each party and their advisors, if any, the evidence subject to inspection and review in an electronic format or hard copy, and the parties will have at least ten (10) business days to submit a written response, which will then be considered by the Investigator in its development of an “Investigative Report.”
+Prior to completion of the investigation, the Investigators will send each party and their advisors, if any, the evidence subject to inspection and review in an electronic format or hard copy, and the parties will have at least ten (10) business days to submit a written response, which will then be considered by the Investigators in their development of an “Investigative Report.”

 Preparation of Investigative Report